mbrt/keygen-post/post.md

     break;
 case VALID_IF_LAST_VERSION:
     {
-        // check if the current version is the last
+        // check if the current version is the last, by
         // using the internet.
         int current_version = get_current_version();
         int last_version = get_last_version();